 This is the place where we generate meaning and organise our ideas into schema.
 Working memory in children is important as if it is overloaded it can be detrimental to learning.
 For example, if you are asked to hold a lot of information like numbers in your working memory they quickly feels up.

-Graphic organisers for scaffolding cognitive abilities
+Working memory graphic organisers for scaffolding cognitive abilities

 Graphic orga nisers for scaffolding cognitive abilities

 We can use memory skills such as mnemonics but this doesn't lead to deep learning.
 Memory failures are more often than not down to ineffective encoding.
-As Daniel Willingham puts it, memory is the residue of thought.
+As Daniel Willingham (2009) puts it, memory is the residue of thought.
 Our memory performance is dependent upon how well and how organised our thinking is.

-If our working memory really is quite small how do we manage it effectively?
-Let's think about how our mind processes information, there may be some clues there.
-Using words alone and speech and writing can quickly act as a memory overload for children.
-Language is sequential in nature and words are presented one after the other.
-How are verbal short-term memory can only hold a few units of information.
+If our working memory is quite small, how do we manage it well?
+Let's think about how the mind processes information, as there may be clues there.
+Using words alone, in speech or writing, can quickly overload children's memory.

-We can also use visual aids such as images and diagrams to help our working memory.
+We can also use visual aids, such as images and diagrams, to help working memory.
 This is known as the Visuo-spatial Sketchpad.
-It is used to remember, analyse and create visual data with short-term memory.
-An example of this could be when a student draws mind maps to remember information or uses colour coding during revision to remember facts.
-Visuo-spatial strategies are therefore great tools for improving memory and learning in the classroom.
+It helps learners remember, analyse, and create visual data in short-term memory.

 Besides the Visuo-spatial Sketchpad, we can also use external memory resources to remember what we have learned.
 This includes using images to store information (as with mind maps and diagrams).
 We can also write information down in notebooks or on post-it notes for easier retrieval of specific facts.
 Just as we use objects outside our brain as anchors, using external memory sources is a great way to improve working memory and promote more efficient learning in the classroom.